 NOTE 2: The analytics on number of UEs are related to the information retrieved from the AMFs.

+The number of network performance information entries is limited by the maximum number of results provided as input parameter.

 The NWDAF provides Network Performance Analytics to a consumer that includes the load in the area of interest and the number of UEs located in the area of interest or both at the time requested by the consumer in the Analytics target period:

 - Analytics ID set to "Network Performance".